dotnet/docs-maui/docs/xaml/class-modifiers.md

 - `Internal` – specifies that the generated class is accessible only within types in the same assembly.
 - `NotPublic` – identical to `Internal`.

+The value of the `x:ClassModifier` attribute must align with the access level of the type in its code-behind file.

 By default, if the value of the attribute isn't set, the generated class will be `public`.

 > [!NOTE]